abuiles/ember-101/ember-data.md

 overhead when getting all the ids in a relationship.

-The faster option from an API point of view would be to use links since it won't require the parent to know anything about it's children but then you lose other benefits.
+The faster option from an API point of view would be to use links since it won't require the parent to know anything about its children but then you lose other benefits.

 One example of things you lose when using links instead of ids is the